-Within five (5) business days following the date of receipt of the external review request, a preliminary review of the request will be performed to determine whether:

-- a.
-The Claimant is (or was) covered under this Policy at the time the health care item or service was requested or, in the case of retrospective review, the Claimant was covered under this Policy at the time the health care item or service was provided; - The adverse benefit determination or final internal adverse benefit determination is not based on the fact that the Claimant was not eligible for coverage under this Policy; - c.
+- 1. A Claimant (or someone acting on the Claimant's behalf) may request external review of an adverse benefit determination within 120 days after the date of receipt of a notice of an adverse benefit determination or a final internal adverse benefit determination.
+The request for external review must be made in writing or orally to the University of Utah Health Plans Appeals and Grievances Department at the address indicated on page 5 of this Policy or by calling (844) 262-1560.
+Within five (5) business days following the date of receipt of the external review request, a preliminary review of the request will be performed to determine whether: - a.
+The Claimant is (or was) covered under this Policy at the time the health care item or service was requested or, in the case of retrospective review, the Claimant was covered under this Policy at the time the health care item or service was provided; - b.
+The adverse benefit determination or final internal adverse benefit determination is not based on the fact that the Claimant was not eligible for coverage under this Policy; - c.
 The Claimant has exhausted this Policy's internal appeal process (unless exhaustion is not otherwise required); and - d.
-The Claimant has provided all the information, forms and fee required to process an external review, including the release of medical records form. - 2.
-Within five (5) days of receipt of an external review request, the University of Utah Health Plans will send a copy of the request to the Commissioner together with a fifteen dollar (\$15.00) fee. - 3.
-The Claimant, Commissioner and, if applicable, the Covered Person's authorized representative will be notified of the results of the preliminary review within one business day after completion of the preliminary review.
-If the request is incomplete, the notice must describe the information, materials, etc., needed to complete the request, and set forth the time limit for the Claimant to provide the additional information needed: (a) the longer of the initial four month period within which to request an external review; or (2) if later, forty-eight (48) hours (or such longer period specifically identified in the notice) after the receipt of the notice. - 4.
-If the request is not eligible for external review, the University of Utah Health Plans Appeals and Grievances Department will: (a) outline the reasons for ineligibility in the
+The Claimant has provided all the information and forms required to process an external review. - 2.
+The Claimant will be notified of the results of the preliminary review within one business day after completion of the preliminary review.
+If the request is incomplete, the notice must describe the information, materials, etc., needed to complete the request, and set forth the time limit for the Claimant to provide the additional information needed: (a) the longer of the initial four month period within which to request an external review; or (2) if later, forty-eight (48) hours (or such longer period specifically identified in the notice) after the receipt of the notice.